Taxes, Life insurance and Income protection

 Something else to be aware of: if you elect to receive a lumpsum from your income continuation policy, that lumpsum will be free from tax as discussed above.
 What won’t be free from tax, will be the income that gets generated from that amount based on how you invest it.
 Compare this to rather electing to receive an annuity from your insurer and receiving all amounts tax-free.
 All the more reason to consult a financial advisor when considering these products to help you make the correct decision around your cover.

 Dance with the taxman in the pale moon light.

 Over the coming months we will deal with tax as it relates to various aspects of your financial journey.
 Sometimes just to help you stay on the straight and narrow with SARS.

 Sometimes it will be to help you arrive at tax-efficient outcomes, where you have some options to work with, and occasionally we’ll even perform some pretty complex and cool calculations to take your financial journey from mediocrity to well-informed.

 We’ve written quite a few other great pieces on how tax affects your various investments and retirement outcomes – here they are:

 - Paying tax when retired

 - Tax on retirement annuities explained

-- Tax on interest
+- Tax on Life cover and income protection

 - How to pay less tax in South Africa